 As Philly’s restaurants swung open their doors and began seating customers inside starting Tuesday dining in is a whole other experience than the one we knew six months ago.
 The tables are distanced.
 The servers are masked and shielded.
 The salt and pepper shakers have vanished, even at the most basic of eateries.

 But the food should be just as warm, delicious, and expertly prepared and plated.

-Philly dining rooms will open at just 25% capacity, so small BYOBs will feel even smaller, and the din at large restaurants on busy weekends should be softer.
+Philly dining rooms can open at just 25% capacity, so small BYOBs will feel even smaller, and the din at large restaurants on busy weekends should be softer.
 (Starting Sept.
 21, though, Pennsylvania restaurants may increase indoor dining capacity to 50% as long as they agree to follow safety guidelines to mitigate the spread of the coronavirus.)
 If you’re ready, so are these 10 spots in Philadelphia.

 Chef Adam Diltz and his wife, architect Jenny Ko, opened this Fishtown BYOB with an old Pennsylvania twist — think roasted rabbit, Pennsylvania Dutch pot pie, and venison scrapple — in May 2019.
-It’s been dormant since March, but will reopen its dining room on Thursday, Sept.
-10, with a more limited menu and even more limited seating (just three tables at a time).
+It’s been dormant since March, but will reopen its dining room on Thursday, with a limited menu and even more limited seating (just three tables at a time).

 1007 Frankford Ave., 215-279-7427, elwoodrestaurant.com

 Perhaps the most vocal advocate for indoor dining in Philadelphia, chef Marc Vetri began welcoming guests back into his Washington Square West brownstone on Wednesday.
 There’s a two-hour time limit for parties of one or two, and an extra 15 minutes for parties of three or four (the maximum), so don’t let the handmade pasta linger on your plate.